Salil Gewali

 Salil Gewali (born 21 January 1971) is an Indian researcher, writer and journalist.
 He is a writer of 18 books, including school textbooks.
 He is best known for the publication of the book Great Minds on India.
-The outcome of an extensive research spanning over two decades, the title by Gewali has been translated into fifteen languages.
+The book is an outcome of an extensive research spanning over two decades.
+It has been translated into fifteen languages.

 Early life and education

+Gewali was born in Shillong, Meghalaya in 1971 to Krishna Parsad Gewali and Bharati Gewali.
+His father was a scholar of ancient scriptures and also a writer.
+Salil Gewali passed his School Leaving Certificate examination from Mawprem Modern High School in 1986 and joined St. Anthony's College, Shillong, Meghalaya for further studies.

 Gewali was born in Shillong, Meghalaya in 1971 to Krishna Parsad Gewali and Bharati Gewali.
 His father was a scholar of ancient scriptures and also a writer.
 Salil Gewali passed his School Leaving Certificate examination from Mawprem Modern High School in 1986 and joined St. Anthony's College, Shillong, Meghalaya for further studies.

 Literary career

 Gewali started his career as a freelance writer in late 1980s.
 Gewali is credited with several articles on social menaces, such as drug abuse, alcoholism and social media addiction among youths discussing how they have adversely affected society at large.
 He has prolifically written to raise awareness about the environmental fallout due to excessive exploitation of the Earth's crust and greenhouse gas emissions.
 His articles and letters appear in several local, national and international newspapers and magazines.

 From an early age, Gewali was inspired to study various ancient texts, and the philosophy of Vedanta and the Bhagavad Gita fascinated him the most.
 Gewali was convinced from early age that world-renowned Quantum physicists including Erwin Schrödinger, Niels Bohr, Julius Oppenheimer, Werner Heisenberg, and Brian David Josephson; and also front-ranking philosophers of the modern times including Voltaire, Johann Goethe, Hegel, Ralph Waldo Emerson and Henry Thoreau had obtained ideas for their researches and writings from the ancient Indian literature.
 Gewali had undertaken his research from this belief and it also greatly influenced writing of his book Great Minds on India.

 Gewali is also an India correspondent for Davidvance media of London, UK.
 He is appointed as a volunteer of International Human Rights Commission, Zürich, Switzerland in 2022.